 I used to think it was a real thing, but now I don't.

-This sounds simple but I struggle with doing every. day.
+This sounds simple but I struggle with doing every. dayyyyyyyy.

-Some days I stop myself because the negative voices in my head (cue the new Ashley Tisdale song *see below ) are telling me how horrible what I'm doing is & how much I suck at doing things.
+Some days I stop myself because the negative voices in my head (cue the new Ashley Tisdale song *see below ) are telling me how horrible what I'm doing is & how much I suck at doing the things I love doing.

 In Hindsight, some of my favorite random creations have started on days where I stopped myself part way through making it.
 I should have just done it!
-Focused on finishing or getting to a good place & overcooooooming it hunny!
-(I have never said that but it was fun to type so I should try next time I'm on the street.)
+Focused on finishing or getting to a good place & overcoming it !

 I wonder what would have happened on those days when I didn't start at all?